Gusamaal/AMT2020-StackOverflowSimpleGamified/docs/README.md

 The script will send you an API-KEY copy it in your clipboard and paste it in the dot env configuration

+NB: change this value with the service name "GamificationAPI for the env in the ``./docker/topologies/stackoverflow_prod/`` folder

 ```conf
 API_HOST=localhost
 API_PORT=8086